NETWAYS/ansible-role-ca/README.md

 Author Information
 ------------------

-This role was created in 2021 by Thomas Widhal <widhalmt@widhalm.or.at>
+This role was created in 2021 by Thomas Widhalm <widhalmt@widhalm.or.at>

 Some code used from: